-- Created a customer relations management (CRM) system, allowing schools to track ongoing information about their applicants, donors, etc. Though integrated with a our college application offering, this system could also source data from customer files.
+- Created a customer relations management (CRM) system, allowing schools to track ongoing information about their applicants, donors, etc. Though integrated with the college application offering, this system could also source data from customer files.
 The mail client also interfaced with this system, allowing customized messaging to arbitrarily many people.

-- Created a system to allow our customers to tie events in the lifecycle of a college application or a CRM record to customized automatic messages.
+- Created a system to allow customers to tie events in the lifecycle of a college application or a CRM record to customized automatic messages.
 For instance, an administrator could configure a message to be sent automatically to students who are accepted to the school, or conditionally send several messages based on the content of a student’s application.
 These messages could be customized by the data in the record that created the event.

 - Created a message queue/asynchronous worker system.
 This backend service used an sql database to allow one set of agents to create jobs and another set of agents to handle jobs.
 The system included web based interfaces to monitor and repair issues.
 It could automatically increase the number of workers based on backlog, and each type of job could be customized in priority and frequency.
 Queues could be customized to allow first in, last in and random discovery of jobs.
 Because the message queue and customer data were in the same database, large jobs could be created very efficiently by creating jobs as the result of a query.